hpalin2/SeniorDesignProject/notebooks/Jeremy/README.md

 ---

 I wrote the complete firmware for our suction sense paddle as well as the PIR motion sensor, combining them with the MQTT subscriber module.
 On the web app side, I modified our ingestor and UI to account for Room occupancy/motion.
 I performed a full end-to-end integration test with a breadboard, verifying that suction/motion updates are correctly reflected in the web application.

+**2025-12/1 - PCB Integration**

+---

+Today, my team and I worked on putting all the components together.
+We ran into some UI update issues early on because our polling script had some syntax errors.
+Additionally, we experienced a lot of issues with the motion sensor trying to balance the debounce time with quick UI updates.
+It also took us a long time to manually flash the ESP32 with firmware code, since we lost the header cable.
+We were able to finish and get everything displayed on our Pi screen

+**2025-12/1 - PCB Integration**

+---

+We presented our final demo to Professor Filfet as well as our TA Lukas.
+It was very successful, we were able to clearly demonstrate our project working and displaying the correct results.